Orange left arrow graphic.Orange right arrow graphic.

 September

 Arrive in Uluru and transfer to the Desert Gardens Hotel.
-(You may also fly to Alice Springs, from where we will organise a bus transfer to Uluru.
+(You may also fly to Alice Springs the day before, from where we will organise a free bus transfer to Uluru.
 Please contact us for details.)
 Meet your tour leader and option to visit the Gallery of Central Australia.
 Enjoy a sunset dinner at the Field of Light.
 Return to the Desert Gardens Hotel and at leisure.

 2